THERE IS A LOT OF GREAT INFORMATION ON THIS PAGE.

 - $78 billion - in annual revenues

 - Co-operatives provide jobs or work opportunities to 280 million people - about 10% of the employed population

-- The Top 300 co-ops generate 2.1 trillion USD in turnover
+- The Top 300 co-ops in the world in 2017 generated 2.1 trillion USD in turnover

 - Of the Top 300 co-operatives worldwide, 41% are in the insurance sector, 30% agriculture and food, 19% wholesale and retail, 6% banking